Does this new rule apply to me?

 - Section 14 petition to cancel a registration on the fifth anniversary of the registration date.

-If you’re filing one of those six submission types, complete the Petition to Director online form, using form number three.
+If you’re filing one of those six submission types, complete the Petition to Director form, using form number three.
 The TEAS petition form requires:

 - Filing within two months of the date we issue a notice rejecting your paper filing